wints/documentation/recipes/ab_testing_apptimize.md

 *You'll notice the campaign name as Branch Experiment, and different variants.
 Each variant corresponds to a different piece of code executed, e.g. someone sees a full listing of products instead of a single product*

-### Set Targeting (from Branch deeplink data)
+### Set Targeting (Apptimize dashboard)

 Next, you'll need to segment users based off *custom attributes* on the Apptimize dashbaord.
-This is done using `[Apptimize setUserAttributeString: forKey:]`.
+This is done using `[Apptimize setUserAttributeString: forKey:]`, which we'll explain in the section below.
 In the future, Apptimize will import Branch data, so that you may bypass this step.

-Per the image below, we have set a **custom attribute** of channel, and value of **facebook**, meaning that if someone comes from a Branch link with the channel set to Facebook, they will automatically be a part of your campaign, and subject to different flows you've defined.
+For now, we have set a **custom attribute** of channel, and value of **facebook**, meaning that if someone comes from a Branch link with the channel set to Facebook, they will automatically be a part of your campaign, and subject to different flows you've defined.
+You can choose any custom attribute value.

 ![targeting](/img/recipes/apptimize/campaign-targeting.png)

+### Set Targeting (Code)

+Once you've completed the previous steps, we have two remaining items left before you're set in testing all your user flows.
+You'll first need to define *where* you define a user attribute from the earlier step.
+Branch recommends setting this based off the callback found inside your `AppDelegate.m`, but you can do it anywhere.
+We provide examples of both:

+#### AppDelegate.m

+{% highlight objc %}

+-(BOOL)application:(UIApplication *)application didFinishLaunchingWithOptions:(NSDictionary *)launchOptions {

+    // Initalize Branch and register the deep link handler
+    // The deep link handler is called on every install/open to tell you if the user had just clicked a deep link Branch *branch = [Branch getInstance];
+    [branch initSessionWithLaunchOptions:launchOptions andRegisterDeepLinkHandler:^(NSDictionary *params, NSError *error){

+        // set Attribute inside callback
+        if ([params objectForKey:@"channel"] != nil) {
+            [Apptimize setUserAttributeString:@"facebook" forKey:@"channel"];
+        }

+        [Apptimize runTest:@"Facebook vs Twitter #1" withBaseline:^{
+            // baseline
+            [MonsterPreferences setMonsterName:@"not exciting monster!"];
+        } andVariations:@{@"Call-to-Action variant": ^{
+            [MonsterPreferences setMonsterName:@"exciting monster!"];
+        }}];
+    }];
+}
+{% endhighlight %}